| (No

 of 13 he came to the renowned Danish pianist (and close friend of Grieg) Edmund Neupert

-who was forming a kind of Danish school in Denmark at that time, and
+who was forming a kind of Danish School in Denmark at that time, and

 Ove Christensen was soon